Mandurah line: Cost escalations and opening

-In April 2005, MacTiernan claimed that the Southern Suburbs Railway would be completed on time and on budget, despite the ongoing industrial problems.
-Later that month, she revealed that the opening date had been delayed from December 2006 to April 2007 due to delays on the City Project as a result of heritage protection works at Perth Underground station, engineering challenges on the foreshore, and industrial disputes, which had also caused a delay for Package A's track laying.
-A $45 million escalation in the project's budget contingency was also revealed, due to the last two station contracts costing more than estimated.
-A further delay to July 2007 was announced in April 2006, along with a $50 million escalation in the budget contigency due to claims made by Leighton–Kumagai and RailLink.
-In the May 2006 state budget, it was announced that a budget surplus would be used to pay off the Mandurah line's debt in full.
-In May 2007, it was announced that the July opening date would not be met and that it was unknown what the new opening date was.
-A completion date of November was given in June 2007.
-Another $50 million cost escalation was revealed in September 2007, bringing the total cost of New MetroRail to $1.66 billion.
-The 2009–10 and the 2010–11 state budgets revealed further cost increases, making the final cost of New MetroRail $1.725 billion, which is regarded as significantly lower than the cost of other rail infrastructure projects in Australia.
+The 2002 master plan gave an expected opening of 2006 for the line between Perth and Warnbro, and 2007 for Warnbro to Mandurah.
+When the first contracts were approved in December 2003, the completion date for the whole line was brought forward to December 2006.
+In April 2005, MacTiernan said the Southern Suburbs Railway would be completed on time and on budget, despite the ongoing industrial problems.
+Later that month, she said the opening had been delayed from December 2006 to April 2007 because of delays on the City Project as a result of heritage protection works at Perth Underground station, engineering challenges on the foreshore, and industrial disputes, which also delayed Package A's tracklaying.
+A $45 million escalation in the project's budget contingency was also announced because the last two station contracts cost more than expected.
+In April 2006, a further postponement to July 2007 was announced, along with a $50 million escalation in the budget contingency due to claims made by Leighton–Kumagai and RailLink.
+The May 2006 state budget revealed the Mandurah line's debt would be fully paid off using a budget surplus.
+In May 2007, it was announced the July opening date would not be met and that the new opening date was unknown.
+In June 2007, a completion deadline of that year's November was given.
+Another $50 million cost escalation was revealed in September 2007, bringing the total cost of New MetroRail to $1.66 billion, of which $1.103 billion was for the Mandurah line.
+(Note: The rest of the $1.66 billion was for the Thornlie line, Clarkson extension, Nowergup depot, and B-series railcars.
+The media reported the $1.66 billion figure as the cost of the Mandurah line, not the cost of New MetroRail as a whole.)
+The 2009–10 and the 2010–11 state budgets revealed further cost increases, making the final cost of New MetroRail $1.725 billion.
+The Mandurah line's construction cost was substantially lower than that of other comparable Australian rail projects.
+For example, a 2011 New South Wales parliamentary inquiry noted that Sydney's South West Rail Link was estimated to cost almost ten times more per kilometre than the Mandurah line.